Rijksmuseum/rijksmuseum.github.io/object-metadata/download/index.md

 ---

 # Download object metadata
 Downloads include all available metadata of objects in the Rijksmuseum collection.
-The metadata is structured in the [Dublin Core](#dublin-core-metadata-download), [Europeana Data Model](#europeana-data-model-object-metadata-download) and [LIDO](#lido-object-metadata-download).
+The metadata is structured in the [Dublin Core](#dublin-core-metadata-download), [Europeana Data Model](#europeana-data-model-object-metadata-download) and [LIDO](#lido-object-metadata-download) schemas.
 A [Comma Separated Values](#comma-separated-values-object-metadata-download) file, with the most basic metadata, is available as well.
 Where multiple files are offered for a schema, the latest dataset can be identified by its `YYYYMM-` prefix.

 ## Dublin Core metadata download
 [Dublin Core](https://dublincore.org/) is a small XML vocabulary.
 This download provides object metadata in a simple and compact form.